fjarri-attic/oldi-hero-translation/en/042_book1-stasimon-iii.md

 "Since then, every human sacrifice, every violent destruction of a mortal mind --- in which particles of the Family's 'I' also reside --- unwittingly feeds Tartarus and the Fallen (for now everyone down there is Fallen: some for the first time, others for the second), feeding those who once tried to destroy us and now must make do with scraps..."

-"Cleaners," Trickster muttered hoarsely.
+"Cleaners," the Trickster muttered hoarsely.
 "So that's why the Family needed the Half-Man Cleaners.
 To exterminate the offspring of the Fallen, to whom human sacrifices are so often offered..."

 "You're right.
 Only the Cleaners themselves know just this much --- that they exterminate monsters --- and that is enough."